MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 - Success: The players sense the respect and authority Grubnar commands among the goblins.
 Grubnar means you know harm.
 - Failure: The players still understand Grubnar's significance but might miss the full extent of his influence.

-#### Transition to Grubnar’s Chamber
+### Scene 6: Grubnar’s Chamber

 Entering the chamber, the players see Grubnar, a towering and formidable goblin warchief, commanding respect and authority.
 He is surrounded by his most trusted advisors and strategists, all of whom are deep in discussion about recent events and plans.

-**Grubnar Dialogue**:
-- **Greeting**: "Welcome.
-I am Grubnar, Warchief of this tribe.
-You come at a time of great need."
-- **Introduction**: "I have been informed of your presence and the assistance you offer.
-We face challenges that threaten the very core of our existence here."

----

-### Scene 6: Meeting with Grubnar

-#### Setting the Scene
+The guards escort you to stand directly in front of him...

-The players now stand before Grubnar, the Warchief of the goblin tribe, in the heart of Grukthar Hollow.
+You stand before Grubnar, the Warchief of the goblin tribe in the heart of Gukthar Hollow.
 This area is a hub of strategic planning and military preparation, reflecting the gravity of the challenges the goblins face.

 **Key Descriptions**:
 - **Grubnar**: A commanding figure with battle scars and a fierce demeanor, dressed in armor that signifies his status.
 - **Advisors and Strategists**: Goblins around him are equipped with maps, weapons, and various tools, ready to assist in the planning and execution of their strategies.

-#### Interaction with Grubnar

 **Grubnar Dialogue**:

-- **Greeting**: "I have heard much about your arrival.
-Our scouts speak highly of you.
-We welcome any aid you can provide."
+- **Greeting**: “Welcome, Travelers.
+I am Grubnar, Warchief of this tribe.
+I heard of your little deception upstairs… Goblin indeed.
+You’ve come during a time of great need.
+I’ve been informed that you have offered assistance? ”
 - **The Situation**: "Strange things have been happening in our domain.
 Goblins disappearing, others behaving oddly.
 We suspect an unseen enemy within our ranks.
 There are those amongst us who are NOT GOBLIN.
 They look like goblin.
 They smell like goblin.
 But they are not goblin.
 I am sure of it.
 No goblin of mine would attack North Lodge.
 My silly plant friend lives there.
 No goblin in my tribe would ever harm her.
 Not after how much she's done for us.
 Help us.
 Find out who's impersonating my people.
 Find them and kill them."

 **Possible Player Questions**: